Keyboard shortcuts

 Flags

---provider <name> Enable AI-powered generation and select provider: auto (auto-detect), anthropic, openai, or command.
+--provider <name>Enable AI-powered generation and select provider: auto, claude, anthropic, openai, ollama, or copilot.
 Without this flag, generate uses templates only.

 Exit Codes